harryzcy/konfig/docs/design.md

 Each configuration item with a name and value.
 The config names in each group and each environment must be unique.

+A config entry is synchronized by either pull or push.

 ## KV Database Design

 - `env:<environment_name>`: Contains environment metadata and group list